sthierolf/network-automation-scripts/README.md

+## dds-quick-test.py
+Simple DMARC DKIM SPF quick test.
+This script tests a domain for DMARC, DKIM and SPF records.
+To perform the test, the DKIM selector need to be extracted from an email.
+For example, to see the DKIM selector you can send an email to your self.

 ## netbox-snipeit.php
 Integration of Snipe-IT Asset Management into Netbox DCIM/IPAM as Custom Link with a PHP script and using Snipe-IT API call.
 Runs on Snipe-IT server.